 Morning Altars is a practice, like that of every gardener I know, including the gardener’s who offered their own voices to the gardeners gratitude gathering, which reconnects to our own sense of wonder, mystery, grace and play.
 His circles and squares, triangles and star shaped, among other, designs are full of colorful flowers, foliage form, shapely fruit, fun and LIFE – in all its stages, beauty and mystery.

-Follow Morning Altars on Instagram and Facebook to get a daily dose of such beauty AND get the first word when the Morning Altars book is out in fall 2018.
+Follow Morning Altars on Instagram and Facebook to get a daily dose of such beauty.

 Thank you gardeners from around the world who submitted their gratitude in the garden clips throughout this special episode.

 You may not know it, but what I love most about this program are the connections I make with you – gardeners out there and around the world.
 We are everywhere and as more than one Cultivating Place guest has reminded us, our work and our human impulse to garden is important.
 It makes a difference to our mindsets, to our families, to our communities and to our environments.
 Following your journeys in the garden and this week hearing about what gratitude in the garden looks like to you is so fun and inspiring to me.

 Be safe - be present - be fully alive out there this season.